ParallelCoinTeam/parallelcoin/docs/index.md

 the transaction data can be considered immediately current even before it gets into a block so the chain servers can return them as results in RPC queries.

+With tight integration of mempool and chain data, and immediate finality the most cited disadvantage of proof of work as a means of distributing new tokens randomly and evenly is eliminated.

+### Increasing precision of token

+Parallelcoin has a very small number of tokens in total, and as such the need to extend its precision will arise sooner than tokens with tens and millions more tokens.
+As such, the current 64 bit long fixed integer format for currency values will be extended to a variable length up to 128 bit long value, allowing plenty of room for more zeros.

+It is common practise in business financial databases to use 128 bit precision, and with variable length encoding many numbers will still end up being only 64 bits long anyway.

+## Upgrading to a latency minimising network transport

+Latency is a major structural limit on distributed systems as they differ from centralised systems by the greater number of hops that data will make between nodes, and latency delays stack up like cars in gridlock.

+A currently in-development, latency minimising, bad-network-aware network transport will be used to replace all inter-node internet data transmission that strongly avoids retransmit latency and copes with transient changes in network paths more reliably than standard TCP/IP sessions.

+### Relay routing

+In order to reduce the attack surface of the network, all transactions should be broadcast over a chain of proxies in the same manner as with Tor network, obscuring the physical origin of the transaction.

+There has been more than a few instances already of robberies taking based on transaction origin and without going all the way into full privacy protection the quickly expiring value of location data is eliminated from the options of attackers intending to rob a user of the network.

+### Mimblewimble private transactions

+Ultimately all transactions should be 100% private, and the best design for protecting the privacy of transactions currently available is the Mimblewimble protocol, which uses advanced cryptographic techniques to provide only provable confirmation without giving either the value or the sources of the transaction to potential attackers.

+Mimblewimble is a complex addition to the protocol so obviously will be done quite a bit later than most of the other items in this list.

+### Integrated agorised secure forgery-resistant low latency message relay network

+Ultimately entirely replacing the mempool in exchange for a complete secure, censorship resistant self healing peer to peer message exchange network system, with a means to charge for relay service without revealing the identity of the user requesting relay service.

+With such a system in place it is simple to enable the negotiation of any kind of collaborative workspace for users, from instant messaging to shared creative environments from software repositories to org charts, to audio and video conferencing and anything that users of the network come up with.

+#### Namespace

+As part of the relay network there should be a market in namespaces to make human-friendly labels for resources on the network.